Apple Cider Mimosa Recipe (easy, fun cocktail)

 Difference between apple cider and apple juice

-The gist of it is apple juice has gone through a filtration process and is pasteurized.
+The gist of it is that apple juice has gone through a filtration process and is pasteurized.
 But apple cider has not been filtered, so you will have more sediment and pulp.
+And it’s great in cocktails like this Fireball Apple Cider!

 I wouldn’t recommend hard apple cider for this mimosa as it might be too stout.
 Nor would I recommend already spiced apple cider.